Now that you're comfortable using ExtendSim, let's get a little more in-depth into the advanced features in ExtendSim.

 Dr. David P. Brown discusses how his company integrated ExtendSim with the Bayesian Network software package Netica (by Norsys Software).
 Integration of simulation with Bayesian belief network software offers several expanded capabilities for both ExtendSim builders and Bayes Net Builders.
 IDI used this on an Army project using ExtendSim to simulate a diesel generator to test a Bayesian network health monitoring system.

 An important part of any sound simulation study is that of modeling each source of system randomness by an appropriate probability distribution.
 This SimCast gives examples of data sets from real-world simulation studies, followed by a discussion of two critical pitfalls in simulation input modeling.
 The two major methods for modeling a source of randomness when corresponding data are available are delineated, namely, fitting a theoretical probability distribution to the data and the use of an empirical distribution.
 Finally, there is a discussion of how to model a source of system randomness when no data exists.

 Quality Systems Modeling

-Note: Videos from 2018 and earlier were recorded prior to the release of ExtendSim 10 so use ExtendSim 9.
+Note: SimCasts on this page from 2018 and earlier were recorded prior to the release of ExtendSim 10.
 The concepts are the same and ExtendSim 10 can perform all these capabilities in these older videos plus more.